svaderia/svaderia.github.io/_posts/dsa/2020-07-16-graph-and-tree.md

 excerpt: All Shortest Path and MST algorithms
 ---

+> This page needs to be organised and partitioned down to multiple pages

 * A graph is bipartite if it is possible to color it using two colors.
 It turns out that a graph is bipartite exactly when it does not contain a cycle with an *odd* number of edges.

 ## Bellman–Ford algorithm